Denoising Large-Scale Image Captioning from Alt-text Data using Content Selection Models

-\textbf{Skeleton Prediction:} The goal of this stage is to extract semantic concepts from the image.
-We report this in terms of precision, recall and F-score shown in Table~\ref{tab:clfvsgen}.
+\paragraph{Skeleton Prediction:} The goal of this stage is to extract key skeleton words from the image.
+We compute precision, recall and F-score as shown in Table~\ref{tab:clfvsgen}.
 With the same labels (skeleton: nouns \& verbs), both classification and generation approaches have similar F-scores.
 However, precision is higher for generation and recall is higher for classification based predictions.
 Based on both qualitative observations and human judgements, we note that generation approach was better, which shows that a higher precision is favorable in comparison to recall for this stage.
-These metrics, however are misleading because they do not account for synonyms or semantic similarity.
-For example, `food', `meal', `lunch' and `dinner' are all distinct labels while computing these metrics, and predicting one instead of the other get heavily penalized even though the effect on downstream caption quality would be minimal.
-This issue gets amplified by the fact that with CC that has a rich vocabulary with words such as electricity `pylon' and `tower' referring to the same concept.
-The label size (of skeletons) in Table 1 is approximately 5K.

-\textbf{Skeleton-aware Caption Generation: } We report multilingual IC performance of baseline end-to-end approaches and our dual-stage models using CIDEr in Table~\ref{tab:results_quant} (English) and Table~\ref{tab:multilingual} (multilingual).
-Similar to previous works \cite{alikhani2020cross, DBLP:conf/acl/SoricutDSG18, DBLP:conf/aaai/SeoSLHS20}, we find that CIDEr is misleading and does not correlate with human evaluations (Section~\ref{sec:human-evals}).
-Automatic metrics for captioning are based on precision and recall of surface n-grams tokens, and hence share the same problems as described above for skeleton generation task.
+The label size (of skeletons) in Table \ref{tab:clfvsgen} is approximately 5K.